tinythings/logjet/doc/configuration.md

 - default is unset
 - when set, bridge loads the saved sequence at start-up
-- bridge writes the new sequence after each successful collector export
+- bridge writes the new sequence after each successful export to every configured collector destination
 - this allows restart resume instead of restarting from sequence zero
 - the saved state also carries upstream stream identity
 - that lets bridge detect upstream restart or storage replacement and reset stale saved sequence state